 Track your Expenses

-One of the reasons why we always overshot our budget is because we don’t track our expenses.
+One of the reasons why we always overshoot our budget is that we don’t track our expenses.
 It’s easy to lose track of our goal to save money especially when we are not aware of where our money goes on a monthly basis.

 Regardless of your method of tracking your expenses, the most important thing to keep in mind is to track them.
 It doesn’t matter if you just write it down in your notebook or if you use an app.

-Tracking your expenses will give you an idea of how much money goes to which spend segment.
+Tracking your expenses will give you an idea of how much money goes to which spending segment.
 This will help you improve the budget that you have created.